Bon Jovi – Bon Jovi (1984) Review

 Bon Jovi: Self-Titled

-Runaway is the obvious calling card — not just the standout, but the clearest early proof that Jon had a commercial instinct most bands spend years trying to develop.
+Runaway is the obvious calling card — not just the standout, but the clearest early proof that Jon had a commercial instinct most bands would’ve killed for.

 - Runaway (3:50) ★